Jakubeeee/shop-wholesale-integration/README.md

 - creatng heroku application and setting its name in the configuration of heroku-maven-plugin located in webapp-template/pom.xml file
 - configuring heroku postgres database (https://devcenter.heroku.com/articles/heroku-postgresql)
-- setting heroku config vars needed in resources/application-prod.properties file (eg SPRING_MAIL_SENDER_USERNAME and more)
+- setting heroku config vars needed in resources/application-heroku.properties file (eg SPRING_MAIL_SENDER_USERNAME and more)
 - installing heroku cli and logging in to your account (https://devcenter.heroku.com/articles/heroku-cli)
-- launching the build with the appropriate profile (eg `mvn clean install -P prod -P full-build`)
+- launching the build with the appropriate profile (eg `mvn clean install -P heroku -P full-build`)

-In order for mailing features to work, you need to add your email account credentials in resources/application-dev.properties Moreover, you may need to change your email account configuration in order for spring mail to use it.
+In order for mailing features to work, you need to add your email account credentials in resources/application-local.properties
+Moreover, you may need to change your email account configuration in order for spring mail to use it.
 Here you can find how to do that with gmail account:
 https://sanaulla.info/2017/09/15/using-gmail-as-smtp-server-from-java-spring-boot-apps/